Budapestby VisitCity Guides

 Evening cruises departing at 8:30 PM capture Budapest's magical transition from daylight to illumination

-Several cruise operators consistently receive exceptional reviews from thousands of passengers.
-The Budapest Evening Sightseeing Cruise with Unlimited Drinks maintains a 4.8/5 rating from over 20,000 passengers, combining comprehensive sightseeing with a festive atmosphere.
+Some cruise operators consistently get amazing reviews.
+The Budapest Evening Sightseeing Cruise with Unlimited Drinks has a 4.8/5 rating from over 20,000 people, which is pretty incredible.
+It combines good sightseeing with a fun party atmosphere.

-The Budapest City Highlights Cruise with Welcome Drink offers excellent value with over 30,000 reviews and a 4.6/5 rating.
-For romantic occasions, the Budapest Candlelit Dinner River Cruise with Live Music earns a 4.7/5 rating from more than 1,600 reviewers, creating memorable evenings with fine dining and entertainment.
+The Budapest City Highlights Cruise with Welcome Drink is great value and has over 30,000 reviews with a 4.6/5 rating.
+For something romantic, the Budapest Candlelit Dinner River Cruise with Live Music gets 4.7/5 from more than 1,600 people.
+We can see why - it's really special.

 Performers in traditional Hungarian folk costumes dancing on a stage during a river cruise show